Adewagold/blockchain-developer-bootcamp-final-project/README.md

 - As a user(treasurer), I want to be able to remit funds to a given central account
 - As a user(owner), I want to be able to view the create institution, add central account, and treasury forms

+### Simple workflow
+1. Access the website via `http:localhost:3000/` or [https://axiomatic-scissors.surge.sh/](https://axiomatic-scissors.surge.sh/)
+2. Connect to metamask
+3. Import test owner private keys
+4. Create a new institution
+5. Send eth to the institution contract address
+6. Add a central account
+7. Add a treasury user account using another account to an associated institution
+8. Use the treasury account to remit funds from the institution contract to any of the central account
+9. Check the total balance of institution and the central accounts
 ## Demo Accounts Used
 Owner account: 0xEaa78a7f55B4673760824469a62A46ADb018DF4b
 Owner private key: 5f65e8b5cc37d5970934275d07f868fdb653285c98b510ac2146437850decd32

+#### Directory structure
+`client` contains the react frontend
+`contracts` contains contracts
+`migration` Migration files for deploying contracts in contracts directory.
+`test` contains tests

 #### Treasurer accounts:
 0x10E251D83A62d753e65C188423a5cBE907eAc5D9